mcd500/ta-ref/docs/preparation.md

 $ poweroff
 ```

-# OPTEE (ARM64 RPI3)
+# OP-TEE (ARM64 Raspberry Pi 3 Model B)
 OP-TEE is a Trusted Execution Environment (TEE) designed as companion to a non-secure Linux kernel running on Arm.
-Lets build OPTEE for QEMU and Raspberry Pi3 Model B development board.
+Lets build OP-TEE for QEMU and Raspberry Pi3 Model B development board.
 For more details check,
 - https://optee.readthedocs.io/en/latest/

 ## Required Packages